 Religion belief goes hand in hand.
 And belief is a trap.
 It will keep you from seeing the spiritual map of your life.
 Religion is a counterfeit.
-It is a mythology filled with metaphors with the goal of leading people beyond the boundaries of belief.
+It is a mythology filled with metaphors to lead people beyond the boundaries of belief.

 As soon as children can learn to talk, they start asking questions about life and death.
 They question if their life has meaning or purpose.
 They wonder why am I here and what happens after I die.
 Instead of working through the fear of death, belief systems offer a counterfeit, the afterlife.
 This is a bandaid covering the fear of death.
 And, this requires constant intense self-hypnosis.
 These types of beliefs place an obstacle in the way of the important inner questions.

 So, the fewer things you believe or expect, the greater your ability to use reason and common sense.
-The less you believe, the greater you can perceive your personal truths.
+The less you believe, the greater you can perceive your personal truth.

 3) Achievement and Perfectionism

 Two other obstacles of the culture are achievement and perfectionism.
-The Western corporate culture exploits these forms greed.
-This one is difficult because if you work in this culture, you can’t escape playing the game.
+Western corporate culture exploits these forms of greed.
+This one is hard because if you work in this culture, you can’t escape playing the game.

 Fixing Your Spiritual Compass

-To find out if your compass is working properly, ask yourself the following questions.
+To find out if your compass works properly, ask yourself the following questions.

-If you follow a Supreme Being, does it justify hating, discriminating, or harming others?
+If you follow a Supreme Being, does it justify hating, discriminating, or harming others who do not belong to your sect?
 Do you hate others because of who they are or what they believe?
-Do your beliefs enable you to discriminate against someone because of their ethnic background, gender, or gender identity?
+Do your beliefs promote discrimination?
+Do they give preferential treatment because of ethnic background, gender, or gender identity?
 If you answer yes to any of these, your spiritual directional device is not working properly.

 Start with diagnosing the source of your broken compass.
 If you are not a believer in any of the Abrahamic religions, start with the study of logic.
-See the links blow under spiritual technologies.
-If you are a follower of one of the Abrahamic religions you can start with learning about the inverse relationship between religion and reason.
+See the links below under spiritual technologies.
+If you are a follower of one of the Abrahamic religions read this article on the inverse relationship between religion and reason.

 Finding Your Spiritual Map